CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 4. **Linett Graygale (Trader):** Operates a trading post and offers a reward for retrieving her stolen supplies, motivating the party to engage with the town's troubles.
 5. **Halia Thornton (Zhentarim Member):** A member of the Zhentarim with a quest for the party, introducing intrigue and opportunities to work with or against this faction.
 6. **Qelline Alderleaf (Helpful Halfling Farmer):** A kind-hearted halfling farmer whose son, Carp, possesses knowledge of a secret entrance into the Lavender Lancers' hideout, potentially aiding the party's efforts to deal with this troublesome gang.
-7. **Sister Garaele (Elf Cleric of Tymora):** An elf cleric of Tymora and Harper agent with a quest for the party, furthering the adventurers' involvement with the Harper organization.
+7. **Sister Garaele (dhampir Cleric of Tymora):** An dhampir cleric of Tymora and Harper agent with a quest for the party, furthering the adventurers' involvement with the Harper organization.
 8. **Harbin Wester (Townmaster of Tuntin):** The townmaster of Tuntin who provides a quest for the party, prompting them to engage in town governance and security.
 9. **Ulfric Warwinter (Eastern Alliance Member):** A member of the Eastern Alliance who offers two quests for the party, linking them with this influential faction and the search for the missing wizard, Sylas Alabaster.